Qazeer/InfoSec-Notes/L7/1-Methodology.md

 In case an AD account is provided for the internal penetration test, AD queries can be used to quickly enumerate the, most-likely Windows, systems.

-Note that the IP retrived may not be up to date or may even correspond to an non accessible IP form another network interface.
+Note that the IP retrieved may not be up to date or may even correspond to an non accessible IP form another network interface.

 ```